 Page 6, paragraph 3 of the preamble:

 Either include the full text of the target or mention only the number of the target instead of using a summary.

+Add target 1.

 Page 7, operative paragraph 5:

 Amend as follows:

 Also invites the Convention on Biological Diversity, and the International Maritime Organization, and the Key Biodiversity Areas (KBAs) Partnership to consider ISRAs as useful contributions for the determination of Ecologically or Biologically Significant Areas (EBSAs), Key Biodiversity Areas (KBAs) and other areas such as Particularly Sensitive Sea Areas (PSSA); and